 Scrivener – Draft academic template for academic writing.
 September 2001 - Volume 76 - Issue 9 : Academic Medicine.
 AuthorAID: supporting researchers from developing countries.
 Tutorial Home Page: How to Recognize Plagiarism, School of Education, Indiana University at Bloomington.
 Choose between New and Old Tutorials We have recently improved instruction in the Plagiarism Tutorial and Tests.

-A one-sentence overview of the poster concept A large-format poster is a document that can communicate your research at a conference, and is composed of a short title, an introduction to your burning question, an overview of your novel approach, your amazing results in graphical form, some insightful discussion of aforementioned results, a listing of previously published articles that are important to your research, and some brief acknowledgement of the tremendous assistance and financial support conned from others — if all text is kept to a minimum, a person could fully read your poster in under 5 minutes (really). [ © copyright Colin Purrington ... fine print is in red at bottom of page. ]
+Make Your Choice Click or touch a link below.
+ICMJE: Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
+Mulford Library: Instructions to Authors.
+Welcome.
+Designing conference posters » Colin Purrington.
+A large-format poster is a big piece of paper or wall-mounted monitor featuring a short title, an introduction to your burning question, an overview of your novel experimental approach, your amazing results in graphical form, some insightful discussion of aforementioned results, a listing of previously published articles that are important to your research, and some brief acknowledgement of the tremendous assistance and financial support conned from others — if all text is kept to a minimum (less than a 1000 words), a person could fully read your poster in 5-10 minutes.